strconv+x86_64 +linux

 fn u16tos[link]

-Converts a u16 to a string in the given base.
+Converts a u16 to a string.
 The return value is statically allocated and will be overwritten on subsequent calls; see strings::dup to duplicate the result.

 fn u32tos[link]

-Converts a u32 to a string in the given base.
+Converts a u32 to a string.
 The return value is statically allocated and will be overwritten on subsequent calls; see strings::dup to duplicate the result.

 fn u64tos[link]

-Converts a u64 to a string in the given base.
+Converts a u64 to a string.
 The return value is statically allocated and will be overwritten on subsequent calls; see strings::dup to duplicate the result.

 fn u8tos[link]

-Converts a u8 to a string in the given base.
+Converts a u8 to a string.
 The return value is statically allocated and will be overwritten on subsequent calls; see strings::dup to duplicate the result.

 fn unsignedtos[link]

-Converts any types::unsigned to a string in a given base.
+Converts any types::unsigned to a string.
 The return value is statically allocated and will be overwritten on subsequent calls; see strings::dup to duplicate the result.
+If base is not specified, base 10 is used.

 fn uptrtos[link]

-Converts a uintptr to a string in the given base.
+Converts a uintptr to a string.
 The return value is statically allocated and will be overwritten on subsequent calls; see strings::dup to duplicate the result.

 fn utos[link]

-Converts a uint to a string in the given base.
+Converts a uint to a string.
 The return value is statically allocated and will be overwritten on subsequent calls; see strings::dup to duplicate the result.

 fn ztos[link]

-Converts a size to a string in the given base.
+Converts a size to a string.
 The return value is statically allocated and will be overwritten on subsequent calls; see strings::dup to duplicate the result.